 How to File for Chapter 7 Bankruptcy

-Prior to filing a Chapter 7 bankruptcy, you must attend credit counseling with an agency approved by a bankruptcy trustee.
+Prior to filing, you must attend credit counseling with an agency approved by a bankruptcy trustee.
 Once the course is completed, you can file for bankruptcy in a local bankruptcy court.
 Information about your income, debt, expenditures, secured and unsecured debt, the sale of prior property, and a list of exempt property must be included in the petition.